snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes.md

 Each `Quote` object contains the following information:

 * A unique reference for the quote.
-This value is important, as it is used when allocating consignments to the quote via the **Allocate With Quote** endpoint.
+This property is important, as it is used when allocating consignments to the quote via the **Allocate With Quote** endpoint.
-* Creation and expiry dates
+* Creation and expiry dates.
-* The name and reference of the relevant carrier and carrier service
+* The name and reference of the relevant carrier and carrier service.
-* Origin and destination addresses
+* Origin and destination addresses.
-* Collection date, and a delivery date range
+* Collection date, and a delivery date range.
-* Pricing information
+* Pricing information.
-* Details on each leg of the journey (where applicable)
+* Details on each leg of the journey (where applicable).
-* The service direction
+* The service direction.

 At this point, you would be able to display the relevant quote information to your customer service operative.